vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

       This mimics the "Traceback (most recent call last):" which is used when displaying exception frames.

-      The third optional keyword argument is *stacklevel*, which defaults to "1".
+      The third optional keyword argument is 	- stacklevel*, which defaults to "1".
 If greater than 1, the corresponding number of stack frames are skipped when computing the line number and function name set in the "LogRecord" created for the logging